-Check the client computer is switched on and connected in the network properly to install agent and carry operations like Patch Scan/Remote Control/Asset Scan.
+Check the client computer is switched on and connected in the network properly to install agent/Distribution server and carry operations like Patch Scan/Remote Control/Asset Scan.
 Also, ensure that you have specified the computer name correctly.
 The following steps will help you confirm the client machine's accessibility:

 Goto Start > Run > Type computer name prefixed by "\\" and hit the Enter key

-Enable this in all the client computers as below to carry out remote operations like Agent Installation/ Patch Scan/ Inventory Scan/ Remote Control in the client machines.
+Enable this in all the client computers as below to carry out remote operations like Agent or Distribution server Installation/ Patch Scan/ Inventory Scan/ Remote Control in the client machines.